 - understanding the policies and processes that shape food environments

-- building the evidence base (real-world, lab-based and modelled) on the likely effectiveness and cost-effectiveness of policies and interventions
+- building evidence on the effectiveness and cost-effectiveness of policies and interventions

 - analysing the influence of the food industry